 We have summarised our research on the history of the Hulme Hippodrome building in a 48-page booklet.
-The PDF version is free and online (Creative Commons) and the printed version is available at a price to cover costs.
+The PDF version is free and online (Creative Commons) and the printed version is available at £4 to cover costs, while stocks last.

 To download the PDF please click this –

 Photographs of the inside of Hulme Hippodrome (booklet)

 Follow our Twitter account here

 Get new content delivered directly to your inbox.